Statement of Intent: Science

 We follow an enquiry-based approach to the teaching and learning of science, planning regular practical science investigations, to engage and enthuse pupils and to develop the acquisition of scientific enquiry skills.
 We follow the National Curriculum programmes of study in Key Stages 1 and 2, using a range of resources from different schemes of work to ensure full coverage.

-Alongside the development of practical enquiry skills, such as prediction; observation, measuring etc., we also encourage children to develop their knowledge through factual recall linked to the specific area of study.
 Progress and attainment are monitored using the Merton Assessment System, following the completion of each unit of study in order that next steps can be carefully adapted and planned to meet the needs of all children.